 What is a Disability Under the ADA?

 In order to be protected by the ADA laws, someone must have a disability.
-Or, have a relationship or association with someone who has a disability.
 But what is a disability according to the ADA laws?

 According to the ADA, a person with a disability: